realtymaps/map/README.md

 ### How to map

 - Install prerequisites
-    - foreman run npm install -g coffee-script coffeegulp cgulp bower gulp webpack
+    - foreman run npm install -g coffee-script bower gulp webpack karma
     - **JWI: it shouldn't actually be necessary to install anything globally to run our app...  ideally "npm install" should handle everything, which also makes Heroku setup simpler**